 Methods are functions that implement the operations performed on objects of a class.
 Methods, along with other class members support the concept of encapsulation—class instances contain data in properties and class methods operate on that data.
-This allows the internal workings of classes to be hidden from code outside of the class, and thereby enabling the class implementation to change without affecting code that is external to the class.
+This design allows the internal workings of classes to be hidden from code outside of the class, and thereby enabling the class implementation to change without affecting code that is external to the class.

 Methods have access to private members of their class including other methods and properties.
-This enables you to hide data and create special interfaces that must be used to access the data stored in objects.
+This encapsulation enables you to hide data and create special interfaces that must be used to access the data stored in objects.

 There are specialized kinds of methods that perform certain functions or behave in particular ways:

 Ordinary methods are functions that act on one or more objects and return some new object or some computed value.
 These methods are like ordinary MATLAB functions that cannot modify input arguments.
 Ordinary methods enable classes to implement arithmetic operators and computational functions.
 These methods require an object of the class on which to operate.
 See Ordinary Methods.

 Constructor methods are specialized methods that create objects of the class.
 A constructor method must have the same name as the class and typically initializes property values with data obtained from input arguments.
 The class constructor method must return the object it creates.
 See Class Constructor Methods

 automatically when the object is destroyed, for example if you call

 there are no longer any references to the object.
 See Handle Class Destructor